sandyvern/sinatra-complex-forms-associations/README.md

 end
 ```

 Great!
 We're almost done with this feature.
-But, remember that we want a user to be able to create a new owner, select some existing pets to associate that owner too *and* have the option of creating a new pet to associate to that owner.
+But, remember that we want a user to be able to create a new owner, select some existing pets to associate that owner to *and* have the option of creating a new pet to associate to that owner.
 Let's build that capability into our form.

 #### Creating a New Owner and Associating it to a New Pet